SIBarcodeNetwork/ReadtheDocsMaster/Docs/cyclesequencing_plates.rst

 Like with PCR plates, enter a plate name in the box provided in the *New CycleSequencing* window.
 This name should be descriptive and unique to allow easy and successful searching in the LIMS.
 (See :ref:`lims_conventions-link`)

-On the *New CycleSequencing* window, set the thermocycling profile in the same maner as the PCR plate.
+On the *New CycleSequencing* window, set the thermocycling profile in the same manner as the PCR plate.

 .. figure:: /images/edit_CS_wells.png